Leæther Strip: History

-According to founder Claus Larsen, "Leæther Strip is, and always will be, only him."
-Larsen was born on 13 November 1967 in Aalborg.
-He first released music under the name of Leæther Strip in 1989.
-However, his 1995 release G.A.W.M.U.S.
+Larsen was born on 13 November 1967 in Aalborg, Denmark.
+He first released music under the name of Leæther Strip in 1989, but he had been in as many as three bands previously, the last of which was a solo "instrumental melodic techno" project named Forbidden Art.
+His 1995 release G.A.W.M.U.S.
 (Getting Away With Murder U. S.) included two early demos from 1982 and 1984, with the latter forming the unknown beginning of the band according to an interview conducted with Claus Larsen.
 In 1991, Larsen created a side-project called Klute in which he also remained the sole member.

+The band name was intended to convey the literal meaning — a small band of leather — though Larsen has been guarded as to the reason.
+During some early shows, the racy implications of the name "strip" led some to believe that his act was explicitly pornographic to the point where one show was scouted by a pornographic magazine.

-In 1994, Larsen changed the sound of Leæther Strip, with the release of a synthesized semi classical album.
-Conceived as a soundtrack to a fictional film, it was named Serenade for the Dead.
+His first album, The Pleasure of Penetration, was produced by Talla 2XLC (Andreas Tomalla of Bigod 20) and Ra/Hen (Ralf Henrich of Robotiko Rejekto) and released on the German label Zoth Ommog Records.
+His early records were labeled "industrial" music, although Larsen himself had no specific opinion of what genre the music fit into.
+In 1994, Larsen changed the sound of Leæther Strip, with the release of a synthesized semi classical album, Serenade for the Dead, which was conceived as a soundtrack to a fictional film.
+This change in sound was compounded by the tragedy of the near death of his father and culminated in the darker and more somber 1995 album Legacy of Hate and Lust.
 The releases since then have reincorporated electronic dance elements, and have redefined Leæther Strip into what Larsen calls "symphonic electro".

 Leæther Strip remained silent for several years after the release of the single Carry Me in 2000 and the official band website, which once contained a wealth of information regarding the project, was taken offline.
 In foreshadowing the return of his band, Larsen's remix of the band KiEw's song Graograman on the Diskette EP (2003) states at the beginning of the song, in a sing-song computer-generated voice, "Leæther Strip will return for more electronic mayhem".
 In an interview conducted late 2005, Larsen revealed that label issues, as well as personal concerns, caused the dormancy of the band during the 2000–2005 period.